When we talk about Swiss-made pens, usually it is about luxury, fine materials and steep prices.

 Colours also allow us to play with our lifestyles, colours at home or match them to the cover of our diary.
 I actually gave it to two sisters who loved receiving similar gifts but personalised them by giving pens in two different colours.

 Hence I think it is amazing.
-It is contemporary, innovative and fun.
-And thanks to high-quality engineering it will last for ages.
+These special edition pens are contemporary, innovative and fun.
+And thanks to high-quality engineering it will last for ages too.

 Discover Sweden without leaving your home.
 Interesting and unusual is what we are looking for.